dayeon3117/Fake-Job-Detector/README.md

 This model predicts that all job listings are real.
 It sets a simple baseline for performance.

 ### 2. Classical Model (Random Forest)
-I use TF-IDF to turn the text into features and then train a random forest classifier.
-This model works well and is easy to understand.
+Uses TF-IDF to turn text into features, then trains a random forest.
+This model is fast and easy to interpret.

 ### 3. Deep Learning Model (DistilBERT)
-I fine-tuned a DistilBERT model using the balanced dataset.
-This model understands context and gives strong results, especially for recall.
+Fine-tuned DistilBERT using the balanced dataset.
+It understands context and performs well, especially on recall.

 ## Training Details

-The classical and deep learning models were both trained on a balanced dataset.
-Since fake job listings are much less common than real ones, I used upsampling to give both classes equal weight.
-For the classical model, I trained a random forest classifier on TF-IDF features.
-For the deep learning model, I fine-tuned DistilBERT for one epoch using Hugging Face’s Trainer API.
+Both the classical and deep models were trained on a balanced dataset.
+Since fake jobs are rare, I used upsampling to balance the classes.
+I trained the random forest on TF-IDF features and fine-tuned DistilBERT for one epoch using Hugging Face’s Trainer API.

 ## Evaluation

-I evaluated model performance using precision, recall, F1 score and accuracy on the fraudulent class.
-All metrics shown below refer to how well each model detected fake listings (Class 1).
+Models were evaluated using accuracy, precision, recall and F1 score.
+The results below focus on the model’s ability to detect fake jobs (Class 1).

 ### Model Comparison (Fraud Class)